breatheco-de/content/src/content/lesson/learners-starting-guide.md

 in your terminal when located in the right directory.

 5. Run `learnpack start`
-And now the magic should happens and Learnpack should run in your machine.
+Now Learnpack should be running on your machine.
 ![learnpack in localhost](https://github.com/breatheco-de/content/assets/107764250/17316b6c-12fa-4cf8-ba5a-eab38de2afcc)

 # Troubleshooting Learnpack Issues